SANSA-Stack/SANSA-Stack/README.md

 This project comprises the whole Semantic Analytics Stack (SANSA).
 For a detailed description of SANSA, please visit http://sansa-stack.net.

 ## Layers
-The SANSA project is structured in the following five layers developed in their respective repositories:
+The SANSA project is structured in the following five layers developed in their respective sub-folders:

 * [RDF](sansa-rdf)
 * [OWL](sansa-owl)